nestybox/sysbox-ee/docs/user-guide/dind.md

 ## Intro

-Sysbox has support for running Docker inside system containers (aka Docker-in-Docker).
+Sysbox has support for running Docker inside containers (aka Docker-in-Docker).

-Unlike all other alternatives, Sysbox enables users to do without resorting to complex Docker run commands or complex container images, and without resorting to privileged containers or bind-mounting the host's Docker socket into the container.
+Unlike all other alternatives, Sysbox enables users to do this **easily and securely**, without resorting to complex Docker run commands and container images, and without using privileged containers or bind-mounting the host's Docker socket into the container.
+The inner Docker is **totally isolated** from the Docker on the host.

-In other words, you can run Docker inside the container easily and securely, with **total isolation** between it and the Docker daemon on the host.

 This is useful for Docker sandboxing, testing, and CI/CD use cases.

-Moreover, it's fast and very efficient: Sysbox sets up the system container such that the Docker daemon inside the container can use its fast overlay2 storage driver, and has features that significantly reduce the storage overhead of the containers by sharing layers of inner container images when possible.
+Moreover, it's fast and very efficient: the inner Docker uses its fast overlay2 storage driver, and Sysbox has a [feature](images.md#inner-docker-image-sharing) that significantly reduces the storage overhead of the inner containers.

 ## Installing Docker inside the Container

-The easiest way is to use a system container image that has Docker pre-installed in it.
+The easiest way is to use a system container image that has Docker preinstalled in it.

 You can find a few such images in the [Nestybox DockerHub repo](https://hub.docker.com/r/nestybox).
-The Dockefiles for the images are [here](../../dockerfiles).
+The Dockerfiles for the images are [here](../../dockerfiles).

 Alternatively, you can always deploy a baseline system container image (e.g., ubuntu or alpine) and install Docker in it just as you would on a physical host